-- 3. Dicamba (3,6-dichloro-2-methoxybenzoic acid) is a broad-spectrum herbicide, a type of pesticide, a toxic substance intended to harm or kill.
+- 3. Dicamba (3,6-dichloro-2-methoxybenzoic acid) is a broadspectrum herbicide, a type of pesticide, a toxic substance intended to harm or kill.
 It is an effective weed-killer, but its toxicity is not limited to weeds.
 It can also kill many desirable broadleaf plants, bushes, and trees. - 4.
 It also has a well-known drawback: dicamba is volatile, moving easily off a field on which a farmer has sprayed it.
 It can drift if the wind blows during application; it can drift if applied during temperature inversions; it can drift after application when it volatilizes, or turns to vapor, during hot weather.
 Dicamba is well known to cause widespread damage to conventional crops and wild plants and significantly injure farmers' crops and the environment.
 As a result of its toxicity and its tendency to drift, dicamba has historically been limited to clearing fields of weeds, either before crops were planted or before newly planted crops emerged. - 5.
 This changed in 2016.
 The agrichemical company Monsanto Company (Monsanto) had previously licensed a patented gene from the University of Nebraska that it then proceeded to genetically engineer into soybean and cotton plants, to make them resistant to dicamba.
 In a vast and extremely risky new experiment, in 2016, EPA for the first time registered a "new use" of these dicamba products: to be sprayed during the 2017 summer growing season, over-the-top of soybean and cotton crops that Monsanto genetically engineered with resistance to the pesticide. - 6.
 That approval led to over 25 million more pounds of dicamba sprayed annually, increases of 8-12 fold in pounds, across nearly 100 million acres, at new times of the year and in novel ways.
-The approval created a debacle that agronomists say is unprecedented in the history of U.S. agriculture: the spraying of massive amounts of dicamba, resulting in millions of acres of crops damaged and sometimes destroyed by dicamba
+The approval created a debacle that agronomists say is unprecedented in the history of U.S.

 - 7. This is the third case in a series since 2016 regarding EPA's approvals of these dicamba products for this new and novel spraying.
 The Ninth Circuit heard each of the prior cases directly under 7 U.S.C. § 136n(b).
 In the first suit, Petition for Review, Nat'l Family Farm Coalition v.
 EPA, No. 17-70196 (9th Cir.
 Jan.
 20, 2017), the same four nonprofits that are the Plaintiffs here challenged EPA's original November 2016 registration of the dicamba products.
 That initial registration was for 2 years. - 8.
 After completing briefing and an August 2018 oral argument, but before the Court issued a decision, EPA issued a second 2-year continuation of the registrations, this time until December 2020.
 The Court held the 2016 case most and required petitioners to refile an expedited case.
 Nat'l Family Farm Coalition v.
 EPA, 747 F. App'x 646 (9th Cir.
 2019). - 9.
 The Plaintiffs did so, then challenging the November 2018 decision.
 Petition for Review, Nat'l Family Farm Coalition v.
 EPA (NFFC I), No. 19-70115 (9th Cir.
 Jan.
 11, 2019).
 The Ninth Circuit heard oral argument again in April 2020 and in June 2020 issued its decision, granting Plaintiffs' petition for review and holding that EPA had violated FIFRA in issuing the registration decision.
 Nat'l Family Farm Coalition v.
 EPA (NFFC II), 960 F.3d 1120, 1144 (9th Cir.
-2020). - 10.
-Among other holdings, the Ninth Circuit concluded that EPA violated FIFRA by substantially underestimating several important risks and
+2020).